DVBeckwitt/ra_sim/README.md

 # Use the default config/hbn_paths.yaml and the compression it declares
 python -m ra_sim hbn-fit

+# Load the bundle listed in the paths file without retyping its path and override compression
+python -m ra_sim hbn-fit --fit-compression 1 --load-bundle

 # Or pick a different compression at runtime (e.g., downsample by 4x)
 python -m ra_sim hbn-fit --fit-compression 4